force11/website/docs/index.md

 🐛 Bugs - raise a [GitHub issue](https://github.com/force11/website/issues)

-Want to ask a question then use our [#Slack channel](https://force11.slack.com/archives/C01LW0EK8S1)
+🟠 Chat: Want to ask a question then use our [#Slack channel](https://force11.slack.com/archives/C01LW0EK8S1)

 # Other sections TBC